julietrb1/offair-cli/README.md

 ## License
 See the LICENSE file.

-Please note that while the code and documentation of this project are licensed on their own, the concepts and the data pulled from OnAir are proprietary and subject to OnAir's own licensing terms.
+Please note that while the code and documentation of this project are licensed on their own, the concepts and the data pulled from [OnAir](https://www.onair.company) are proprietary and subject to [OnAir's terms and conditions](https://www.onair.company/terms-conditions/).